 It was here in the shadow of Mine Hill, where miracles were born of fire and brimstone and peasant belief clashed head-on with the the capitalist spirit, that one of the century’s most sensational campaigns of cold, calculated killing began, on a winter’s day just about a quarter-century after the start of the mine fire.
 It was these burning hills that gave birth to the Molly Maguires of Pennsylvania.

 What defined a Molly Maguire was the resort to conspiratorial violence — during the potato famine in Ireland, teams of Mollies often dressed as women, had murdered grasping Irish landlords and local magistrates with ruthless efficiency.
 That sort of organized, premeditated violence claimed its first life in this country on January 2, 1863, in the village of Coal Castle, under that “smoldering volcano” at Mine Hill Gap.

 The Mollies would gain infamy in Pennsylvania for killing mine bosses, but the man gunned down in Coal Castle that day was an Irish-born mine worker, James Bergen, a wounded Union soldier who had spent his entire life under a series of rumbling volcanoes.

-Excerpt From: Bulik, Mark.
-“The Sons of Molly Maguire: The Irish Roots of America's First Labor War.”
+Excerpt from Mark Bulik's “The Sons of Molly Maguire: The Irish Roots of America's First Labor War.”
 Fordham University Press, 2015.